deepbsd/AcquireCo/README.md

 * _Done for now_: At some point, I'll think about styling.
 Right now, I just want to get it to work.
 Maybe then I can scrape however much ugly off I have time for.

 * _Done_: Oh yeah, get rid of them *.swp* files!
 Update the .gitignore  Have to revisit this...

+# After Deadline

+It turns out that I want to continue to work on this little app.
+There are plenty of things I didn't get around too before the deadline for submission.
+In fact, I don't even know if the team are in the offices today on President's Day.
+But I'm putting my work in a branch called `after-deadline`.

+This is mainly CSS improvements that I couldn't see very well while I was in "make it work" mode.